inflac/NMSPinguin/README.md

 The Bot uses different API's, for some fun features like letting the Bot tell a Joke or let the Bot post some cute pictures of cats and dogs.

 #Commands
-Here is a list of Commands, the Bot knows about:
+Here is a list of Commands, the Bot knows about: <br>
-!joke - tells a joke (single or staged)
+!joke - tells a joke (single or staged) <br>
-!mathfact - tells a mathematical fact
+!mathfact - tells a mathematical fact <br>
-!chuckfact - tells a Chuck Norris "joke"
+!chuckfact - tells a Chuck Norris "joke" <br>
-!catfact - tells a fact about cats
+!catfact - tells a fact about cats <br>
-!cat - posts a random picture of cats
+!cat - posts a random picture of cats <br>
-!catbomb - posts five random pictures of cats
+!catbomb - posts five random pictures of cats <br>
-!dog - posts a random picture of dogs
+!dog - posts a random picture of dogs <br>
-!dogbomb - posts five random pictures of dogs
+!dogbomb - posts five random pictures of dogs <br>
-!nasa - posts the "Astronomy Picture of the Day"
+!nasa - posts the "Astronomy Picture of the Day" <br>

 # Bugs
 If there are any Bugs, feel free to report them here: https://github.com/inflac/NMSPinguin/issues